Branch Social Events

 Heritage Pub Crawls Guided trips to some of the most fantastic unspoilt examples of unchanged heritage pubs.
 Travel is usually by public transport.
 Past trips have included Manchester, Liverpool, York, Eccles and Stockport.

 Christmas Pub Crawl Something of a tradition now and a great opportunity to sample some of the wonderful winter beers on offer.
-Past trips have included Chester, Cologne & Dusseldorf, Amsterdam, Liverpool, Altrincham and Chorlton.
+Past trips have included Chester, Cologne & Dusseldorf, Amsterdam, Liverpool, Altrincham, Chorlton and Huddersfield.

 Great British Beer Festival Held in August each year in London at Olympia, we have staff who work every day at the festival and many more members who visit on at least one day.
 Travel is independently organised (it is possible to do this as a day-trip).